 Pondicherry Museum is a perfect place for those who are interested in the history, arts, cultures and archaeological findings.
 Located at St. Louis Street, near White Town, Pondicherry museum has a collection of old sculptures, handicrafts, archaeological findings Arikamedu settlement, rare bronzes and stone sculptures from the Pallava and Chola dynasties, etc.

-PLACES NEARBY VARANASI
+PLACES NEARBY PONDICHERRY

 There are few other places as well near Pondicherry that can be a part of your 2-3 days itinerary trip.